ryantcullen/stock-bot/README.md

 ```
 python stockbot.py
 ```
-You will be asked to enter a ticker for the stock that you wish to test the algorithm on.
+You will be asked to enter a ticker for the stock that you want to test the algorithm on.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.